quantquirks/steph/README.md

-# Stuff For Stephanie To Learn So She Can Be Awesome At Data #
+# Stuff to learn to be awesome at data#

 ## Math